informatics-isi-edu/ermrest/user-doc/install-centos6.md

 # yum localinstall epel-release*.rpm
 ```

+### Workaround HTTPD errors related to mod_wsgi not finding its sockets

+On some versions of Fedora and CentOS, you may encounter errors in the
+Apache SSL server log similar to `Unable to connect to WSGI daemon
+process on '/var/run/wsgi/wsgi.1331.1.1.sock'`.

+A workaround is to configure the SE-Linux context:

+    semanage fcontext --add --type httpd_var_run_t "/var/run/wsgi"
+    restorecon -rv /var/run/wsgi

 ### PostgreSQL 9.2 or above

 PostgreSQL must be installed and configured to operate within the [SE-Linux]